ricohaustria/web-adv/Demos/readme.md

 - Organizing Monorepos (multible projectes) using VS Code Workspaces
 - Useful Extensions for Visual Studio Code
 - Using Online Editors: Stackblitz, GitHub Codespaces
+- Setup a modern Developer Workspace and Toolchain using Scripts

 ## Introduction to Git & GitHub